webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 and match to produce such special visual effects.

 Add a '''filter''' element to the '''defs''' region.
-It serves as a wrapper for various ''fe''-prefixed ''filter effect'' components, which are applied in sequence.
+It serves as a wrapper for various ''filter effect'' components, which are applied in sequence.
 In this case, the '''feGaussianBlur''' effect scatters the pixels around, and '''feComponentTransfer''' darkens the result:

 <syntaxhighlight lang="xml">
 <filter